-Based on our preceding discussion, we expect the outcome of $K$-folding for $\alpha_s$ determination from the global data set to vary depending on the clustering algorithm and uncertainty definition.
-In the NNPDF study, each replica of the published data sets is partitioned into the training set and testing fold as 3:1, without breaking the data sets apart.
+In the NNPDF study \cite{Ball:2025xgq}, each replica of the published data sets is partitioned into the training set and testing fold as 3:1, without breaking the data sets apart.
 The $\alpha_s$ uncertainty from each iteration of training is determined essentially according to the $\Delta \chi^2=1$ criterion.
-The final $\alpha_s(M_Z)$ is obtained by averaging over the data replicas and $K$-folding iterations using $1/(\Delta\alpha_s(M_Z))^2$ from each iteration as the weight.
+The final $\alpha_s(M_Z)$ is obtained by averaging over the data replicas and K-folding iterations using $1/(\Delta\alpha_s(M_Z))^2$ from each iteration as the weight.
 Their resulting value $\alpha_s(M_Z)=0.1194^{+0.0007}_{-0.0014}$.